 Flow Charts for Staff Returning to Work After Testing:

 These flowcharts were published in the week commencing 18th May and were updated on 10th June.
+They were further updated on 31st July to reflect the change from 7 to 10 days for self-isolating care staff (no other changes).
 They are helpful for both symptomatic and asymptomatic staff who have been tested.

 A number of accommodation-based providers are struggling with getting in basic food supplies.
 We’ve spoken with several supermarkets and they are happy for our staff to join the ‘silver shopper’ hours to get in before the crowds.
 Staff may use this Critical Key Worker letter template to identify themselves.
 They may also be required to show the Identifying Critical Key Workers letter issued by Leeds City Council which confirms your organisation’s role as an external provider of health and social care support in Leeds.